kerasoft/SibiAssoc-v1.0.3/README.md

 ### v1.0.3 - 11/09/2022

-> **A static web application built with Astro JS and tailwind
+> A static web application built with Astro JS and tailwind CSS

 #### 🚀 Project Structure